AnWiercze/NanopoReaTA/README.md

 <p align="center"><img src="Gifs/Volcano Plots_DGE.gif"  width="85%"></p>

 #### Transcript-level analysis
-##### Differential Transcript Expression (DTE)
+##### Differential Transcript Expression (DTE with DESeq2)
-All differentially expressed transcripts and a volcano plot are shown.
+Differential transcript expression analysis will be performed and the following visualizations are shown:
+- A table of all differential expressed transcripts
+- PCA analysis
+- Volcano plot (DTE)
+- Sample-2-Sample plot
+- Heatmap of the top 20 differential expressed transcripts based on p-adjusted

 <p align="center"><img src="Gifs/Volcano Plots_DTE.gif"  width="85%"></p>

-##### Differential Transcript Usage
+##### Differential Transcript Usage (DTU with DRIMSeq and DEXSeq)
+Differential transcript usage analysis will be performed with DEXSeq to allow a general DTU overview.
+The following visualizations are shown.

+- A table of all differential expressed transcripts (Results of DRIM-Seq and DEX-Seq)
+- Volcano plot (DTE)

-Please select a gene to show the differential transcript usage within a gene of interest and click on submit genes.
-The analysis shows boxplots of relative transcript adundance within a gene of interest
+Additionally, on can select a gene to show the differential transcript usage within a gene of interest and click on submit genes.
+The analysis shows boxplots of relative transcript adundance within a gene of interest.
+The analysis is performed with DRIM-Seq.

 <p align="center"><img src="Gifs/DTU_Boxplot.gif"  width="85%"></p>